buddyroo30/canvasxpress_gen/docs/API.md

 **Note:** The `llm_models.json` file contains additional models that may not be fully supported by the current LLM service implementation.
 Use the models listed above for guaranteed compatibility.
 ## Realistic Data Examples

-The system works with automotive datasets containing fields like:
+The system works with automotive datasets (as used in main CanvasXpress library examples) containing fields like:
 - `manufacturer`: toyota, ford, honda, etc.
 - `model`: camry, f150, civic, etc.
 - `hwy`: Highway MPG (numeric)